-There are a lot of things that can impact how successfully your client uses customer surveys, like the survey questions, format, and quality of responses.
-But the way a VAR or MSP configures and implements the solution can also have a significant impact on the value the client receives.
+Many things can impact how successfully your client uses customer surveys, like the survey questions, format, and quality of responses.
+However, the way a VAR or MSP configures and implements the solution can also significantly impact the value the client receives.

-Here are seven best practices to follow if customer satisfaction surveys suite of services you offer retailers, restaurateurs, or other merchants:
+Here are seven best practices to follow with the customer satisfaction surveys suite of services you offer retailers, restaurateurs, or other merchants:

-Insights from a customer satisfaction survey are only as valid as the answers people give.
-Inevitably, some surveys won’t contain legitimate responses and some surveys could be incomplete.
+Insights from a customer satisfaction survey are only as valid as people’s answers.
+Inevitably, some surveys won’t contain legitimate responses, and some surveys could be incomplete.
 Give your client an easy method of cleaning up responses so the results are meaningful.
-For example, if only 25 people out of 100 respond to a question about poor service, your client could assume 75 percent of customers are pleased with service, which may not be the case.
-Configure reporting to reflect a true picture.
+For example, if only 25 people out of 100 respond to a question about poor service, your client could assume 75 percent of customers are pleased with service, which may not be valid.
+Configure reporting to reflect an accurate picture.

 Survey data alone can provide insights, but using that information with data from the point of sale (POS) system can be much more beneficial.
-Associating customer satisfaction survey responses to the day and time when the customer made a purchase, the promotion that attracted them, and the employees who helped them, can all help business owners understand the circumstances that resulted in good – or bad – feedback.
+For example, associating customer satisfaction survey responses to the day and time when the customer made a purchase, the promotion that attracted them, and the employees who helped them can all help business owners understand the circumstances that resulted in good – or bad – feedback.

-Feedier points out if customers are expecting a survey, they’re more likely to answer.
-Give your clients options, through digital signage or an app, for letting customers know they’ll be invited to take a survey at the checkout or online.
+Feedier points out that if customers are expecting a survey, they’re more likely to answer.
+Give your clients options through digital signage or an app to let customers know they’ll be invited to take a survey at the checkout or online.
 You and your client can also leverage this functionality to grow their reputation as a customer-centric brand.

-Educate your clients about maximizing the ROI of their customer survey solution by also using it as a relationship-building tool.
-Give examples of surveys that do a good job of explaining that the business cares about its customers and wants to let them know that their opinion matters.
+Educate your clients about maximizing the ROI of their customer survey solution by using it as a relationship-building tool.
+Give examples of surveys that explain that the business cares about its customers and wants to let them know that their opinion matters.

-Customers should never get the impression they’re sending their comments into a void.
+Customers should never feel they’re sending their comments into a void.
 And if customers never get a response, especially if the feedback deals with problems, they could assume the business doesn’t care.
-If the customer survey solution your client chooses has the ability to send alerts to managers based on specific triggers, help them configure it so no issue ever goes unaddressed.
+If the customer survey solution your client chooses can send alerts to managers based on specific triggers, help them configure it so no issue ever goes unaddressed.
 If the solution doesn’t give you that option, use your ingenuity to find ways to keep managers informed so they can respond promptly.